action-pack/increment/readme.md

-# Set Secret Action
+# Set Secret
-Use to create or update a secret on Repository or Organization
+Action to create or update a secret in a repository.

 ## Inputs
 ### name